 Shreveport, LA 71130

-As a neonatal nurse practitioner, Dr. Eklund has decades of experience in medical management of ill or premature infants in the Neonatal Intensive Care Setting.
+As a neonatal nurse practitioner, Dr. Eklund has decades of experience in the medical management of ill or premature infants in the Neonatal Intensive Care Setting.
 Prior to entering the neonatal field, her clinical focus was in adult critical care, especially in the cardiovascular specialty.
 Her current research interest is in improving the quality of care for the vulnerable population by combining current technologies with relevant neonatal specific knowledge.
 The aim is to focus on innovative ideas, which can lead to better modalities for care providers to improve patients’ physiological and neurobehavioral outcomes.

 Other areas of interest include studying the Global Neonatal Workforce, and improving health education and policies that impact neonatal practice and neonatal outcomes worldwide.
 She collaborates with the Council of International Neonatal Nurses to conduct international research and participates in designing international initiatives.